Celayix Home » How to Become a Paperless Business

 Better organization:

 • Manually sorting and keeping track of papers takes time; a cluttered, chaotic stack of loose documents makes it even more time-consuming, especially if you’re looking for a specific document.
 Disorganization can significantly reduce your productivity; the average person spends roughly 10 minutes each day seeking misplaced objects.
-That means you pay around six months of your life looking for lost stuff.
+That means you spend around six months of your life looking for lost stuff.

 • Do you want to reclaim your time and put it to better use?
 Begin by choosing more organization and streamlined paperwork processing.
 Going paperless will relieve you of the stress of keeping up with the clutter.
 You’ll also never have to worry about losing that one invoice that needs to be cleared because it’ll be stored in the cloud.